 You never have to face the person and can still attempt to negotiate a settlement through the Mediator.
 The Mediator cannot make any decisions regarding the outcome of your case, so it is commitment free.
 If you do not reach a resolution, your case will proceed to trial.
 You do not have to worry about anything you say being used against you later at trial because the law protects settlement offers from being exposed at trial.
 The policy behind this law is that parties are more likely to reach a resolution in their case if they both know anything they say cannot be used against them later.

-Taibo Coombe Law, LLC offers mediation at a competitive price.
-Because the Mediator is a neutral third party, the attorneys at The Taibo Coombe Law, LLC cannot represent either party before or after the mediation, so you do not have to worry about conflicts of interest.
-The Taibo Coombe Law, LLC will communicate with both parties to schedule mediation at a mutually agreed upon time and will not meet with either party alone.
-Call Taibo Coombe Law, LLC today to inquire about mediation for your case.
+Taibo Coombe Law offers mediation at a competitive price.
+Because the Mediator is a neutral third party, the attorneys at Taibo Coombe Law cannot represent either party before or after the mediation, so you do not have to worry about conflicts of interest.
+We will communicate with both parties to schedule mediation at a mutually agreed upon time.
+Call Taibo Coombe Law today to inquire about mediation for your case.